What is a geotechnical engineer?

 Employment projections

-According to the U.S. Bureau of Labor Statistics, jobs in civil engineering, which includes geotechnical engineers, are projected to grow 7 percent through 2031 – slightly higher than the average for all occupations.
+According to the U.S. Bureau of Labor Statistics, the field of civil engineering, which includes geotechnical engineering, is expected to grow by 7% through 2031.
+This is slightly above the average growth rate for all jobs, reflecting the ongoing need for skilled engineers in infrastructure and sustainability projects.

 Geotechnical engineer career tips